plantbreeding/BrAPI/generator/README.md

 The files are generated in the Specification/Generated directory.

-to change the version of BrAPI used in the file name edit the *brapiVersion* in [Settings](settings.gradle).
+To change the version of BrAPI used in the file name edit the *brapiVersion* in [Settings](settings.gradle).

 ### Configuration